techidaily/site-games-able/source/_posts/apples-impact-on-upcoming-pc-game-industry.md

  Image Credit:[Apple](https://www.apple.com/newsroom/2023/01/apple-unveils-macbook-pro-featuring-m2-pro-and-m2-max/)

 [According to Apple Insider](https://appleinsider.com/articles/19/05/09/how-apples-macs-lost-an-early-lead-in-video-gaming) , Apple's Macintosh computers held an advantage in PC gaming in the 1980s and early '90s.
 However, this is no longer true today.
-According to[Steam's Hardware and Software Survey June 2023](https://store.steampowered.com/hwsurvey?platform=combined) , Windows holds 96.77% of the Steam market, while MacOS has a measly 1.79%.
+According to [Steam's Hardware and Software Survey June 2023](https://store.steampowered.com/hwsurvey?platform=combined) , Windows holds 96.77% of the Steam market, while MacOS has a measly 1.79%.

  But will we see this number increase in the coming years?
 Especially as Apple continues to release more powerful, efficient, and affordable Apple-silicon-powered Macs and MacBooks?